XiaoHuang-Eco/XiaoHuang-Eco.github.io/index.md

 ---

 ## About Me
-I am a PhD candidate in **Macroecology** at the **Wuhan Botanical Garden, Chinese Academy of Sciences**, and currently a visiting student in the ECONOVO, Aarhus University.
+I am a PhD candidate in **Macroecology** at the **Wuhan Botanical Garden, Chinese Academy of Sciences**, and currently a visiting student at the ECONOVO, Aarhus University.

 I received my Research Master’s degree in **Ecology, Evolution & Conservation** from **Imperial College London**, and my Bachelor’s degree in **Ecology** from **Sun Yat-Sen University**.